paultcochrane/blog-travis-ci-com/_posts/2014-08-25-manage-private-dependencies-more-easily.md

 ## Security

 The SSH key added through the UI is securely stored in our DB in an encrypted form.
-Despite that, a preferred way to use a custom SSH key is to create a separate GitHub account that would have access only to the specified reposiories.
+To reduce any possible attack vector, we recommend using a user with as little access as possible to only the repositories used as dependencies.

 ## Other ways to add private dependencies